 |The HelloWorldImplPort here is meant for using the testQueue that has to be created before deploying the endpoint.|

-At the time of writing, java:/ConnectionFactory is the default connection factory JNDI location on JBoss Application Server 7
+At the time of writing, java:/ConnectionFactory is the default connection factory JNDI location.

 For allowing remote JNDI lookup of the connection factory, a specific service (HelloWorldService) for remote clients is added to the WSDL.
 The java:jms/RemoteConnectionFactory is the JNDI location of the same connection factory mentioned above, except it's exposed for remote lookup.
 The soapjms:jndiInitialContextFactory and soap:jmsjndiURL complete the remote connection configuration: they depends on the actual WildFly container the service is running on and specify the initial context factory class to use and the JNDI registry address.